 The middle class in the United States is being systematically destroyed, and nobody is doing much of anything to stop it.
 Our incomes are shrinking, our share of the income pie is at an all-time low, our jobs are being sent overseas, debt burdens have soared to unprecedented heights and millions of formerly middle class Americans have fallen into poverty.
 America once had the largest and most vibrant middle class that the world has ever seen, but now it is rapidly being shredded.
 Unfortunately, this is particularly true for younger Americans.
 Today, families that have a head of household that is under the age of 30 have a poverty rate of 37 percent.
 That is astounding.
 The truth is that there are not enough decent jobs for the hordes of young people that are entering the marketplace each year.
-Once upon a time, a college degree was just about a guaranteed ticket to the middle class, but in 2011 more than half of all college graduates under the age of 25 were either unemployed (Read More....)
+Once upon a time, a college degree was just about a guaranteed ticket to the middle (Read More...)

 Since December of 2007, the government and mainstream media have pointed to runaway spending and predatory lending practices as the cause of the economic meltdown.
 The fairytale we’ve been spoon-fed is that borrowing, lending and the derivatives debacle was brought on with the fiscal abandon of a frat boy with a free brewery pass at spring break.
 There is no doubt that all three lead to foreclosures and financial ruin for far too many US citizens.
 But that’s only part of the story.
 The real instigator that has so many of us dodging pink slips, fighting to put food on the table and scrambling to stave off foreclosure began with the restructuring of NAFTA and GATT agreements.